d3alek/sensible-opencv/README.md

 - OR determine the C++ method name by yourself by combining the package, activity and method name

 For passing Mat objects around I use native addresses.
 See how MainActivity calls putText and how putText.cpp manipulates the Mat.

+## Motivation

+I call it 'sensible' because I expected all these features from the OpenCV Android SDK.
+This project puts you on a solid ground to develop your Android vision ideas.
+Hope to save you the long hours I spent on getting the integration working.